KankshaZ/jackson-databind/README.md

 # Annotated jackson-databind (version 2.9.4)

   * This branch contains the annotated jackson databind library for nullness checker strictly according to the specifications mentioned in JavaDoc.
+  * pom.xml has been updated
-  * The command used for checker is as follow : javac -processor nullness _Myfile.java_
+  * mvn compile command is used for compiling the checker framework
+  * To see the changes, checkout the [UnannotatedJacksonDatabind](https://github.com/KankshaZ/jackson-databind/tree/UnannotatedJacksonDatabind) branch and "git diff UnannotatedJacksonDatabind..AnnotatedJacksonDatabind"
   * The programs were also tested for Tainted Checker but no bugs were found
   * For quick up & running checking and adding of annotations, clone the repository and download the [jackson databind, jackson-core, and jackson-annotations jars](https://mvnrepository.com/artifact/com.fasterxml.jackson.core).
 Add them to your CLASSPATH.
-  * pom.xml is yet to be updated for nullness checker.

 ### List of annotated files